willtraweek/calconnect/README.md

 calendar.
 Instructions for obtaining a `client_secrets.json` are at https://support.google.com/googleapi/answer/6158849.

+Put your `client_secrets.json` and `credentials.json` in a folder one directory back (outside the workspace) in a folder named `cred`.
+This will prevent you from putting these credentials into github if you push.

 Then run:

 ```
-./schedule --dry-run meetings.txt
+./schedule --example_meetings.txt
 ```

-to see when it would schedule the meetings where `meetings.txt` is a file containing one meeting per line in the format:
+to see when it would schedule the meetings where `example_meetings.txt` is a file containing one meeting per line in the format:

 ```